Davis v. County School Board of Prince Edward County: Trials

-On May 23, 1951, two lawyers from the NAACP, Spottswood Robinson and Oliver Hill, filed suit on behalf of 117 students against the school district to integrate the schools.
-The district was represented by T. Justin Moore, Archibald G. ("Archie") Robertson and John W. Riely of Hunton, Williams, Gay, Powell & Gibson (now known as Hunton Andrews Kurth), a large Richmond law firm.
-J. Lindsay Almond, as Attorney General, represented the Commonwealth of Virginia.
-The first plaintiff listed was Dorothy E. Davis, a 14-year old ninth grader.
+On May 23, 1951, two NAACP lawyers, Spottswood Robinson and Oliver Hill, filed suit against the Prince Edward County School District in United States District Court, Eastern Division of Virginia, Richmond Division, on behalf of 117 students.
+Dorothy Davis was the first plaintiff listed, and therefore the case bore her name, not Barbara Johns'.
+The school district was represented by T. Justin Moore, Archibald G. ("Archie") Robertson and John W. Riely of Hunton, Williams, Gay, Powell & Gibson (now known as Hunton Andrews Kurth), a large Richmond law firm.
+J. Lindsay Almond, the Attorney General of Virginia, assisted them.
 The case was titled Dorothy E. Davis, et al. versus County School Board of Prince Edward County, Virginia.

-The students' request was unanimously rejected by a three-judge panel of the U.S. District Court.
-"We have found no hurt or harm to either race," the court ruled.
+The case went to trial over February 25-29 of the following year, 1952.
+The NAACP and the students it represented sought a judgement from the court declaring that the system of segregating school students by race was discriminatory to the point of being in violation of the 14th Amendment of the United States Constitution.

+On March 7, the three-judge panel of the U.S. District Court issued its ruling.
+It was unanimous, in favor of the school board and against the students, upholding the principle of separate but equal and declaring "We have found no hurt or harm to either race."
+In addition to upholding the principle of separate but equal, the justices upheld the validity of Virginia state laws that required segregated schools.
+They did, however, order the school district to comply with the separate but equal principle of the law, and correct the inequalities between schools for white students and schools for black students.

 The case was then appealed to the U.S. Supreme Court and consolidated with four other cases from other districts around the country into the famous Brown v.
 Board of Education case.
 In it, the US Supreme Court ruled that segregation in public education was, effectively, unconstitutional and illegal.